nimj34/Effects-of-Substance-Use-on-Mental-Health-by-Sexual-Orientation/README.md

 NOTE: Since there are no questions asking about if respondents are transgender, we will only be focusing on LGB rather than LGBT.
 Future research should take the transgender population into account.

 ## 🔎 Hypotheses
-1. LGB individuals who have experienced psychological distress in the past month are more likely to engage in regular substance use (alcohol, cigarette, and marijuana) compared to non-LGB individuals.
+1. LGB individuals who engage in regular substance use (alcohol and marijuana) in the past month are more likely to have experienced psychological distress in the past month compared to non-LGB individuals.
-2. LGB individuals who report experiencing a past year major depressive episode will be more likely to engage in regular substance use (alcohol, cigarette, and marijuana) compared to non-LGB individuals.
+2. LGB individuals who engage in regular substance use (alcohol, cigarette, and marijuana) are more likely to report experiencing a past year major depressive episode compared to non-LGB individuals.
-3. LGB individuals who have experienced serious psychological distress in the past month will be more likely to have a higher frequency of binge drinking in the past month compared to non-LGB individuals.
+3. LGB individuals who have had a substance use disorder in the past year are more likely to have experienced suicidal thoughts, plans, and/or attempts in the past year compared to non-LGB individuals.
-4. LGB individuals who have had suicidal thoughts, plans, or attempts in the past year will be more likely to have a substance use disorder compared to non-LGB individuals.

 ## 📉 Key Findings
 The hypotheses surrounding the relationship between substance use (alcohol, cigarettes, and marijuana) and mental health outcomes for LGB individuals were not supported likely due to the fact that LGB individuals only made up around 14.4% of the sample.

-Individuals who have experienced a major depressive episode in the past year are nearly 8 times more likely to have experienced severe psychological distress in the past monht.
+Individuals who have experienced a major depressive episode in the past year are nearly 8 times more likely to have experienced severe psychological distress in the past month.

 Those with suicidal plans, thoughts, or attempts are 5.5 times more likely to experience psychological distress.